pcraciunoiu/embrangler_pelican/content/posts/2012-12-30-belated-birthday-resolutions.md

 In a larger sense, the goal here is to be more organized and keep up to date with the reading I have.
 However, I met many people working in different markets.
 While most of them had to do with technology, I've been monitoring what's "hot" more carefully than in the past.

-Going forward, I am looking to stay on top of my readings better, and be more consistent about keeping up with into the economy, money, markets and new products.
+I am looking to stay on top of my readings better, and be more consistent about keeping up with into the economy, money, markets and new products.

 ## What now?

 This year had some interesting goals.
 I will keep working on them.
-But I'd also like to add a few more new ones for 2013.
+Higher priorities, however, go to a few new ones for 2013.

 1. [Regular body strengthening and stretching](#regular-body-strengthening-and-stretching)
 1. [Travel and unwind](#travel-and-unwind)